-6. Justifications for tree works
+6. Rationale/Justifications for tree work

-Common justifications for tree works given in Appendix 1 'Justifications for tree works'.
+Common requests for tree work and the reasoning and/or justification as to whether tree work is undertaken is given in Appendix 1 'Rationale/Justifications for tree work'.

-We have a limited budget for tree works in relation to maintaining trees in a healthy and safe condition.
-To manage within our financial means we prioritise works to ensure that the budget provides the most benefit for the money spent and deals with those matters of high importance.
+We have a dedicated budget for tree work to maintain trees in a healthy and safe condition.
+To manage within our financial resources, we prioritise work to ensure that the budget provides the most benefit for the money spent and deals with those matters of high importance.

-7. Types of tree maintenance works
+7. Types of tree maintenance work

-There are various operations undertaken in the process of maintaining trees, appendix 2 'Types of tree works' gives details of the most common with comments upon where and when they are normally used and the impact they have upon the tree.
+There are various operations undertaken in the process of maintaining trees, appendix 2 'Types of tree work' gives details of the most common with comments upon where and when they are normally used and the impact they can have upon the tree.

-We do all necessary tree work in line with the current industry guidance (for instance BS3998 Recommendations for tree works).
-We will not do any tree works that exceed these recommendations.
+We do all necessary tree work in line with the current industry guidance (for instance BS3998 Recommendations for tree work).
+We will not do any tree work that exceeds these recommendations.

-8. Common law rights to carry out tree works
+8. Common law rights to carry out tree work

-Adjacent property owners can exercise their common law right and remove overhanging branches (where they extend across their boundary) so long as the trees are not subject to a tree preservation order, within a conservation area, cause significant damage to the tree or leave the tree in an un-safe condition.
+Adjacent property owners can exercise their common law right and remove overhanging branches (where they extend across their boundary) so long as the trees are not subject to a Tree Preservation Order (TPO), within a Conservation Area, cause significant damage to the tree or leave the tree in an unsafe condition.